pakyow/pakyow/pakyow-test/README.md

 # pakyow-test

-This gem consists of helpers that you can use to write tests for Pakyow apps.
+Helpers for testing in Pakyow.

 ## Getting Started w/ TestUnit and/or Minitest

 Create a `test` folder in the root app folder.
 In it, create a file named `test_helper.rb` with the following code:

 ```ruby
 require 'pakyow-test'